Red Headed Bird Hawaii

 Western Tanager Bird (Piranga Ludoviciana) A Colorful North American Songbird With A Red Head Yellow Body, And Black Wings Commonly Found In Forests During Summer.

-The Western Tanager Is A Colorful Bird Of Western North America Instantly Recognizable By Its Yellow Body Black Wings And Flame red Head.
-Males Display The Brightest Colors While Females Are More Yellow green With Darker Wings.
-They Are Found In Open Woodlands Coniferous Forests, And Riparian Zones During The Breeding Season.
+The Western Tanager Is One Of The Most Striking Birds Of Western North America With A Yellow Body Black Wings And A Brilliant Flame Red Head.
+Males Shine With The Brightest Colors While Females Show Softer Yellow Green Tones That Blend With The Forest Canopy.
+They Are Often Found In Open Woodlands Conifer Forests And Riparian Areas During The Breeding Season Their Vibrant Feathers Glowing Like Living Fire Among The Trees Much Like The Red Headed Bird Hawaii.

 Yellow-billed Cardinal